-Bristol Ferment is the artist development department of Bristol Old Vic.
+Ferment is the artist development department of Bristol Old Vic.
 It is also the name we give to the vibrant community of theatre-makers from Bristol and the South West with whom we support and develop exciting and adventurous new work.
-Within this ‘ferment' it is our job to create a playful structure through which the best of these artists can explore their theatrical ideas in an ongoing dialogue with an audience.
+Within this ‘ferment', it is our job to create a playful structure through which the best of these artists can explore their theatrical ideas in an ongoing dialogue with audiences.

 Devisers, directors, writers, dancers, musicians, poets, puppeteers and live artists; Ferment invite a huge variety of artists whose work inspires us to experiment, play and make the theatre of tomorrow.
 Bristol Old Vic Ferment is curated and produced by Emma Bettridge and assistant producer Helen Edwards.

 Here are some of the ways we work with artists: